Magnetic Moment Tensor Potentials for collinear spin-polarized materials reproduce different magnetic states of bcc Fe: Results

-The function $V$ is assumed to be a polynomial of the corresponding degrees of freedom, modified so that instead of the polynomial growth the potential $V$ vanishes beyond some cutoff distance.
+where ${\bm \xi} = \{\xi_{\alpha} \}$ are the ``linear'' parameters to be optimized.
+The function $V$ is assumed to be an arbitrary polynomial of the corresponding degrees of freedom, modified so that instead of the polynomial growth the potential $V$ vanishes beyond some cutoff distance.
 The potential is expanded via basis functions $B_{\alpha}$ defined through the so-called moment tensor descriptors